 Due to their unique half bolster design, Pro knives won’t fit in most generic knife blocks; however, you can buy a special knife block designed specifically for Pro knives for cheap on Amazon.

 Besides their bolsters, the next most significant difference between Zwilling J.A.
 Henckels Pro and Pro “S” knives is the design of their blades.

 Pro “S” knives have a traditional blade profile with a slightly curved belly and spine.
 The belly is the part of the edge that bends as you get closer to the tip, and the spine is the dull side of the blade that faces the ceiling when you’re chopping.

 Pro knives have a broader curve on the edge, or belly, side, and a straight spine.
 This redesigned blade profile provides more range during chopping, especially while using the rocking technique.
 The rocking technique is when you hold the tip of the blade on the cutting board and rock the knife up and down.
 This technique is best for chopping herbs or long vegetables like celery stalks and carrots.

 If you like the bolster of Pro knives but prefer the blade design of Pro “S”, You can get the best of both worlds.
 Zwilling J.A.
 Henckels now offers a version of their Pro chef’s knife with a traditional blade designed the same as Pro “S”.
-You can read over 700 reviews for this particular knife on Amazon.
+You can read reviews for this particular knife on Amazon.

 Zwilling J.A.
 Henckels Pro and Pro “S” knife handles are both secured with three steel rivets (triple-riveted) with a full exposed tang.
 The tang is the part of the blade that runs through the but end of the handle.